hashicorp/terraform-provider-aws/website/docs/r/amplify_branch.html.markdown

 ### Notifications

-Amplify uses SNS for email notifications.
-In order to enable notifications, you have to set `enable_notification` in a `aws_amplify_branch` resource, as well as creating a SNS topic and subscriptions.
-Use `sns_topic_name` to get a SNS topic name.
-You can select any subscription protocol, such as `lambda`.
+Amplify Console uses CloudWatch Events and SNS for email notifications.
+To implement the same functionality, you need to set `enable_notification` in a `aws_amplify_branch` resource, as well as creating a CloudWatch Events Rule, a SNS topic, and SNS subscriptions.

 ```hcl
 resource "aws_amplify_app" "app" {